If you follow me on Instagram you know that a couple weeks ago I had the chance to finally visit Uruguay, a small yet lovely South American country.

 As we were in doubt whether it was safe being out, we preferred to stay in and call it a night.
 Especially because we would have an early morning the next day, due to our trip to the fabulous Uruguayan city of Punta del Este.

 And you, have you been to Montevideo yet?
-Before planning your next trip to Uruguay, don’t forget to read my latest post on important info and fast facts about this lovely nation.
+Before planning your next trip to Uruguay, don’t forget to read my latest post on important info and fast facts about this lovely nation and also get your Travel freebie below.